EleutherAI/lm-evaluation-harness/docs/new_task_guide.md

 ```yaml
 fewshot_split: <split name to draw fewshot examples from, or `null`>
 ```
-or by hardcoding them, using the following in the yaml file:
+or by hardcoding them, either using the following in the yaml file:
 ```yaml
 fewshot_config:
   sampler: first_n